Showing posts with label Cromer. Show all posts

 The food is always great, the coffee the best in Cromer, and the staff friendly.
 The view across the beach and sea through porthole windows or from the outside balcony is enthralling whatever the weather.

-And with a word like ‘rocket’ in its name where could be more appropriate for the Lighthouse Keeper and his wife to repose on a sunny Norfolk afternoon?
+And with a word like ‘rocket’ in its name where could be more appropriate to repose on a sunny Norfolk afternoon?